 - the London Plan (reviewed by Mayor Sadiq Khan and being ‘examined in public’ January to March 2019)

 - the Local Plans of the London Boroughs, and the Local Plans of the two Mayoral Development Corporations (the OPDC and the London Legacy Development Corporation).

 - any ‘made’ (adopted) neighbourhood plans.
 These form part of the statutory development plan for the area in question.

-There are now over 500 neighbourhood plans in place across England.
-The policies in these plans are in daily use by planning officers across the country.
-Progress on neighbourhood planning has much slower in London than in most rural areas.
-This is for a range of reasons (see at http://www.neighbourhoodplanners.london/ for more background).
-Around 100 London neighbourhood forums are working on draft plans as at mid 2018.
+There are now over 600 neighbourhood plans in place across England.
+The policies in these plans are in daily use by planning officers across the country and neighbourhood planning has become a well established part of the planning system.